Ovarian cancer may not cause symptoms until it has spread.

 For more advanced cancers that have spread to other parts of the body, doctors usually remove as much of the cancer as possible to prolong survival.
 This type of surgery is called cytoreductive surgery.
 However, depending on where the cancer has spread and how much cancer is present, women may be treated with chemotherapy instead of or before and after surgery.

-Most women with germ cell tumors can be cured with removal of the one affected ovary and fallopian tube plus combination chemotherapy, usually with bleomycin, cisplatin, and etoposide.
+Most women with germ cell tumors can be cured with removal of the one affected ovary and fallopian tube plus a combination of two or more chemotherapy drugs.
 Radiation therapy is rarely used.

 Advanced ovarian cancer usually recurs.
 So after chemotherapy, doctors typically measure levels of cancer markers (such as CA 125).
 Cancer marker levels that remain high usually mean that some of the tumor remains.

 If the cancer recurs after chemotherapy appeared to be effective, chemotherapy is repeated.
-Many different chemotherapy drugs (such as olaparib, niraparib, or rucaparib) or combinations of drugs may be used.
+Many different chemotherapy drugs or combinations of drugs may be used.

 The following English-language resources may be useful.
 Please note that THE MANUAL is not responsible for the content of these resources.